 This isn’t – and please, bear with me.
 The AMC Pacer is hounded for being one of the worst cars ever conceived, but to tell you the truth, I can’t really see why.

 Admittedly, it was very wide, for a bus, much less a ‘compact car’, and despite the fact it was meant to be a solution to the fuel crisis, it had to be fitted with a straight-six engine at the last minute and so it almost caused the fuel crisis to be a catastrophe.

 But so?
-While every other hatchback of the era was boxy and boring, AMC actually had imagination.
+While every other hatchback was boxy and boring, AMC actually had imagination.
 I think it’s one of the best-looking hatchbacks ever.
 And it was nicknamed “Jellybean”, which is adorable.
 A Toyota Corolla would never be called “Jellybean”.

 So what if it wasn’t all that reliable?
 What exactly was reliable in the 1970s?